 Value Adjustment Board: How to Contest Your Home Value in Manatee and Sarasota Counties

 Your property tax bill is probably one of the largest ongoing expenses you will face as a homeowner.
 But what if you believe your assessed value is simply wrong or inflated?
-In Florida, you have a statutory right to challenge that assessment through the Value Adjustment Board, often called the VAB.
-This process gives you an opportunity to argue your case, present evidence, and possibly reduce your tax burden.
+In Florida, you have a statutory right to challenge that assessment through an administrative review with the Value Adjustment Board, often referred to as “VAB.”
+This process gives you an opportunity to file a petition to contest your assessed value, attend a hearing to argue your case and, present evidence, and for your petition to be granted or denied.
+If granted, this possibly could reduce your tax burden.
 Below is a guide tailored for property owners in Manatee and Sarasota Counties explaining what to expect, how to navigate deadlines, and how our firm can help.

-Here are some common reasons why you may want to challenge your property value assessment:
+Here are some common reasons why you may want to challenge your property’s assessed value:

 Key Deadlines and Timing